Are Cockapoos Healthy?

 When petting your dog, push a little deeper and rub in a circular motion with the thumb and forefinger to gently palpate for the lymph nodes in the area where the lymph node is located, and you will then know what a normal lymph node feels like.
 You can even hold them between two fingers.
 Normal lymph nodes are circular, slippery, and soft and will slide back and forth between your fingers.
 This way, you will know when your dog’s lymph nodes are enlarged.

 Make sure you are very familiar with how your entire dog’s body usually feels, because then you will know immediately if something is wrong.

 Note: When a dog gets sick with an infection, her lymph nodes will swell moderately–just like ours do when we are sick.
 This is normal, and you should not be alarmed.
-This is a normal immune response.
+This is a normal immune response to cockapoo health problems.